karwler/VertiRead/README.md

 # VertiRead
 A simple comic/manga reader for Linux and Windows.
-It's basically just an image viewer that shows all pictures of a directory/archive.
+It's basically just an image viewer that shows all pictures of a directory/archive or PDFs.
-Currently supported file formats are whatever SDL2_image and libarchive support.
+Currently supported file formats are whatever SDL2_image, libarchive and MuPDF/Poppler support.

 ## Build
 The CMakeLists.txt is written for at least CMake 3.16.9 with Clang, GCC, MinGW or MSVC which need to support C++ 20.